EXPLAINER: A look at toughest US sanctions facing Russia

 Associated Press

-Washington (AP) — With the White House calling Russian deployments in eastern Ukraine an invasion, it’s expected to follow up with tough sanctions.
-President Joe Biden has made clear the United States intends to deploy sweeping financial penalties, not American troops, to hit Russia over President Vladimir Putin’s moves against Ukraine.
+Washington (AP) — President Joe Biden on Tuesday rolled out the first of what the U.S. says could be an ever-fiercer, ever-broader cascade of financial sanctions and penalties over Russia’s moves against Ukraine.

+Tuesday’s first installment of sanctions hit members of Putin’s inner circle and their families and two banks that the U.S. considers especially crucial to the Kremlin and Russia’s military.
+Another new U.S. measure limits Russia’s power to raise money abroad.

-The Biden administration says its toughest sanctions package, already worked out in consultation with European allies, would be enough to hit Putin and Russia’s elites, cripple Russia’s ability to do business internationally, and likely bring on a recession there.
+U.S. officials made clear they were holding in possible reserve more devastating measures, in case Russia escalates actions threatening Ukraine’s territory and sovereignty.
+The Biden administration says those more sweeping penalties would cripple Russia’s ability to do business at home and abroad, and likely bring on a recession there.

-Here’s a look at some of the tougher possible penalties that U.S. leaders have been holding in abeyance — while watching for new Russian steps against Ukraine, including any possible Russian moves against additional Ukraine territory.
+Here’s a look at some of the tougher possible penalties that U.S. leaders are holding in abeyance — while watching for new Russian steps against Ukraine.
 The U.S. has yet to fully disclose which of the options it will use.

 ——